hz-andkorrel/modulair-achterkantje/readme.md

 ### User Management (/user)

+#### Creating a user

 User management is handled through the `/user` endpoint.
 New users can be created by sending a POST request to this endpoint with the user's details in the request body.
+Only administrators are authorized to create new users.
 The request body should be in JSON format and include `email`, `name` and `role`.
 The role can be either `admin` or `user`, the email should be a valid email address.
 Example request body for creating a new user: